 Be nice.
 Or else.

-Gamer, VR, IndeiDev, Web Developer Joined almost 4 years ago
+Gamer, VR, IndeiDev, Web Developer Joined about 4 years ago

 My 2016 Macbook Pro is a piece of crap.
 The paint started wearing off the keys and screen cracked around the hinge and I treat it like it is fine China.
 I have the best Apple Care money can buy and it cost me ~$500 to fix.
 The tolerances on this machine are so tight, that the keys leave impressions on the screen, which obviously precludes using any keyboard stickers to help protect it.